 Other than teaching, I spend the morning dealing with email from NC State.
 Until about 10AM I can correspond in real time (though it's a day later here).
 I've also used skype to talk to students at State about their work over the internet.
 While I'm on the teaching payroll I'm technically staff but I get to skip all of the mundane meetings and paperwork.
 Staff do have morning and afternoon tea, which is a great opportunity to hang around and talk to folks; usually about the U.S. presidential election or the financial crisis.
 Overall the School of Forestry here is about one-fourth the size of my department at State.
 This has its advantages and disadvantages.
 It does make it a great place for a sabbatical.

-I leave the office to pick up Abby at Ilam School (which borders the campus) around 3:00 which takes me by Café 101 where Karen and I go for coffee (flat white) or lunch.
-After picking up Abby we sometimes go by the student union to get a snack before walking home.
+I leave the office to pick up Abby at Ilam School (which borders the campus) around 3:00 which takes me by Café 101 where Karen and I go for coffee (flat white) or

 I gave my final exam this week.
 My last assignment is due today (Friday).
 The car is for sale on TradeMe (you can see it here) , currently the high bid is $1100, we hope to get $1500.
 Karen and Abby are at Ilam school camp at Pudding Hill hopefully having a great time.
 Next week is our last week so things are getting a bit hectic.
 Cheers, Bob